-A unicorn startup is a term to indicate a privately held startup company which is valued at over $1 billion.
-Coined by venture capitalist Aileen Lee in 2013, the term ‘Unicorn’ is used to represent the rare cases of such successful ventures.
+A unicorn startup is a privately held startup firm with a valuation of more than $1 billion.
+The word ‘Unicorn,’ coined by venture capitalist Aileen Lee in 2013, is used to describe the rare examples of such successful ventures.

-If you’re wondering what the ingredients for startup success are, Total Processing have compiled all the essential data into a collection of visualisations.
+If you’re wondering what the ingredients for startup success are, Total Processing has compiled all the essential data into a collection of visualizations.

-They include everything you need to know about the current unicorn cohort, from their sector and location, to the time it took to become a unicorn from founding, as well as detailed information about the top twenty most valuable startups.
-We’ve brought all the visualisations together below – take a look!
+They include everything you need to know about the current unicorn cohort, from their sector and location to the time it took to become a unicorn from founding, as well as detailed information about the top twenty most valuable startups.
+We’ve brought all the visualizations together below – take a look!

 Where are Unicorn Startups Founded?